nomad-hzb/nomad-hysprint/docs/step-by-step_user_guide/04-voila_analysis_tools.md

 In the NOMAD platform, navigate to the **Explore** tab and click the **Voila** option to visit the list of available Voila notebooks.
 Follow the visual guide on [how to navigate them](https://scribehow.com/viewer/How_to_Work_on_the_HZB_Nomad_Oasis__bRbhHOaCR2S3dBIeQLYw8A?referrer=documents).

 There is a larger collection of Voila scripts available as well as the option to create your own Voila scripts for your customized visualization and analysis.
 Check this guide to find out how: [Make Your Own Voila Tool](../advanced_user_guide/make_your_own_voila.md).
 For further questions on what scripts are available, contact our team.

+**Please always stop the voila script running once you are done with it to release resources** **Restart the voila between processes so that the information gets updated**